 As a Junior College (JC) graduate, I didn’t have a good idea of what I wanted to do.
-I had an easier time understanding engineering concepts in math and physics, but felt more compelled to explore a degree in business.
+I had an easier time understanding engineering concepts in math and physics but felt more compelled to explore a degree in business.

-Since business is largely in contrast with engineering, it felt like choosing business would close the door on engineering forever.
+Since business is largely in contrast with engineering, it felt like choosing business would close the door to engineering forever.
 Business was also something that I wasn’t exposed to in JC.
 However, I would lose out a lot on the soft skills picked up by a business student, as well as give up on my interest if I chose engineering.